citusdata/citus_docs/admin_guide/cluster_management.rst

 backup tools <http://www.postgresql.org/docs/9.6/static/backup.html>`_ to backup the metadata.
 Then, they can easily copy over that metadata to new nodes to resume operation.

-3. Citus's metadata tables are simple and mostly contain text columns which are easy to understand.
-So, in case there is no failure handling mechanism in place for the coordinator node, users can dynamically reconstruct this metadata from shard information available on the worker nodes.
-To learn more about the metadata tables and their schema, you can visit the :ref:`metadata_tables` section of our documentation.

 Tenant Isolation
 ################